Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Because there are no obvious symptoms until later stages of the disease, colorectal cancer is usually found through a screening test.

 Effective treatment of colorectal cancer requires a team approach, with a colorectal surgeon, an oncologist and cancer center coordinating care.

-“The treatment goal is to remove the malignant growth with surgery and then administer chemotherapy, if necessary, to kill any remaining cancer cells,” explains Gavin Melmed, M.D., a medical oncologist on the medical staff at Baylor Medical Center at Garland.
+“The treatment goal is to remove the malignant growth with surgery and then administer chemotherapy, if necessary, to kill any remaining cancer cells,” explains Gavin Melmed, M.D., a medical oncologist on the medical staff at Baylor Scott & White Medical Center – Garland.